Super Mario Sunshine: Sales

 In Japan, more than 400,000 copies of Super Mario Sunshine were sold within four days.
 In the United States, more than 350,000 copies were sold within its first ten days of release, surpassing launch sales of the PlayStation 2's Grand Theft Auto III, the Xbox's Halo, and the Nintendo 64's Super Mario 64, and boosting hardware sales of the GameCube.
 In Europe, 175,000 units were sold within a week of its release.
 In Japan, 624,240 units had been sold by October 2002.
 In 2002, Super Mario Sunshine was the tenth best-selling game in the United States according to the NPD Group.
 It was re-released in 2003 as part of the Player's Choice line, a selection of games with high sales sold for a reduced price.
 By July 2006, 2.5 million copies were sold for $85 million, in the United States alone.
 Next Generation ranked it as the ninth highest-selling game launched for the PlayStation 2, Xbox, or GameCube between January 2000 and July 2006 in that country.
 By June 2006, over 5.5 million copies had been sold worldwide.
-Despite strong sales numbers, Satoru Iwata confirmed at E3 2003 that the game's sales (Along with those of Metroid Prime) had failed to live up to the company's expectations.
+However, Satoru Iwata confirmed at E3 2003 that the game's sales, along with those of Metroid Prime, had failed to live up to the company's expectations.